 Square POS is hands down the easiest POS for any user to set up.
 The free price tag and the wide range of hardware options make the Square POS one of the best available POS systems for all business types—plus, it is also incredibly popular with small business owners.
 We’ve seen the Square POS used for everything from pop-up shop vendors, gift shops, and small retailers, to food trucks, coffee shops, and craft fairs.

-But, the Square POS is truly designed to serve the smallest businesses that are typically overlooked by large POS brands.
-The processing rates and limited customization options make this POS a bit too niche for large or high-volume businesses.
+The Square POS is truly designed to serve the smallest businesses that are typically overlooked by large POS brands.
+The processing rates and limited customization options make this system a bit too niche for large or high-volume businesses.
 If you like the Square ecosystem and have a high-volume business, you should consider Square’s paid POS platforms Square for Retail, Square for Restaurants, or Square Appointments, instead.

 At the time of publication, Square POS has earned the following scores on popular review sites: